-Ms. Eithne FitzGerald through an Approved Retirement Fund is the beneficial owner of 9 participating shares (all of which were acquired at market value) and were held at year end.
+Ms. Eithne FitzGerald through an Approved Retirement Fund was the beneficial owner of 9 participating shares (all of which were acquired at market value) in the Company at the beginning and at the end of the year.

-Mr. Niall Gaffney was the beneficial owner of 1,908 shares at the beginning of the year and 1,875 participating shares at the end of the year.
+Mr. Niall Gaffney was the beneficial owner of 1,875 shares at the beginning of the year and 2,134 participating shares at the end of the year.
 All shares were granted through the company's share-based payment scheme.

-Mr. Pat McGinley was the beneficial owner of 629 shares at the beginning of the year and 734 participating shares at the end of the year.
+Mr. Pat McGinley was the beneficial owner of 734 shares at the beginning of the year and 918 participating shares at the end of the year.
 All shares were granted through the company's share-based payment scheme.